 - Electrical and electronic drafter

 The U.S. Bureau of Labor Statistics (BLS) has projected that job opportunities for drafters will show little or no change from 2018 to 2028 (www.bls.gov).
 According to BLS figures from May of 2018, architectural and civil drafters earned a median yearly income of $54,920.
-Mechanical and electrical drafters received an annual wage of $55,920 and $60,070, respectively.
+Mechanical and electrical drafters received a median annual wage of $55,920 and $60,070, respectively.

 Continuing Education Information

 Drafters are not usually required to be certified, although professionals may choose to secure certification to demonstrate their proficiency in the field.
 The American Design Drafting Association (ADDA) offers several certification options for drafters based on their skill levels and specialties.
 Examinations typically test candidates on their knowledge of drafting terminology, geometric designs, drawings, and overall drafting concepts.
 Graduates of the associate degree programs may pursue immediate employment or transfer to 4-year colleges to pursue engineering or engineering technology bachelor's degrees.